-To be considered for a role on Steep's stage, please send your headshot and resume to our Casting Director.
+To be considered for a role on Steep's stage, please send a single pdf file with headshot and resume titled "Last Name_First Name_HSR" to our Casting team.
 Keep your information up to date, and we'll contact you if we'd like you to audition.

 Please DO NOT send hard copy headshots and resumes to the theatre unless you are specifically requested to do so.

 Steep is always looking for new plays and new voices to introduce to our audience.
 If you are a playwright with a script you think would be a great match for our company, please e-mail our literary manager a 10 page sample that really shows off why you think Steep is the right home for your work.
 Please attach a cover letter that lets us get to know who you are, as well.
 If we want to read more of the script or get to know you better, we'll be in touch!